Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

-The type of spatial structure \persist is most evidently able to detect consists of multiple distinct regions of high expression (``hotspots") surrounded by a background level of lower expression.
+The type of spatial structure persistent homology is most evidently able to detect consists of multiple distinct regions of high expression surrounded by a background level of lower expression.

-In one of the AKI samples we identified a group of SVGs that were highly expressed in regions of the tissue corresponding to glomeruli (figure \ref{kpmp_svgs}a), as verified by pathologist review of the accompanying H\&E images.
+In one of the AKI samples we identified a group of SVGs highly expressed in regions of the tissue corresponding to glomeruli (figure \ref{kpmp_svgs}a), as verified by pathologist review of the accompanying H\&E images.
 Some of these, such as PODXL, are well-known glomerular marker genes, whilst others have not been reported as such.
-In particular, IFI27 is an interferon related gene, indicating the presence of immune activity at the glomeruli.
+In particular, IFI27 is an interferon related gene, indicating the possible presence of immune activity at the glomeruli.

-SpatialDE and SPARK-X also identified the genes in figure \ref{kpmp_svgs}a as SV (except SpatialDE failed to call IGFBP5 as SV), but Sepal failed to identify any of these genes as spatially variable.
+SpatialDE and SPARK-X also identified the genes in figure \ref{kpmp_svgs}a as spatially variable (except SpatialDE failed to call IGFBP5 as such), but Sepal failed to identify any of these genes as spatially variable.